gnieh/geo-scala/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/org.gnieh/geo-scala-core_2.13/badge.svg)](https://maven-badges.herokuapp.com/maven-central/org.gnieh/geo-scala-core_2.13)
 [![Continuous Integration](https://github.com/gnieh/geo-scala/actions/workflows/ci.yml/badge.svg)](https://github.com/gnieh/geo-scala/actions/workflows/ci.yml)

 A core AST and utilities for GeoJSON ([RFC 7946][rfc-7946]) and more.
-Builds for Scala 3, 2.13 and 2.12 on JVM, JS and partially Scala Native.
+Builds for Scala 3, 2.13, and 2.12 on JVM, JS, and Scala Native.

 The project is divided in several submodules:
  - `core` contains the data model for geographical entities;
  - `circe` contains a set of [circe][circe] encoders and decoders for GeoJSON data model;
+ - `jsoniter-scala` contains a set of [jsoniter-scala][jsoniter-scala] codecs for GeoJSON data model;
  - `polyline` contains utilities to convert GeoJSON line strings to and from [polylines][polyline].

 ## Quickstart